robertciudica/opd-angular-seed/README.md

 # OpdSeed

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
+This is a Angular (v7.0.4) project with best practices

 ## Development server